bbauska/W3Cx-3of5/README.md

    width="35%" />
 </p>

 The navigation menu just below the header is a &lt;nav&gt; element.
-For the purpose of this example we haven&apos;t provided any value for the hyperlinks\...
+For the purpose of this example we haven&apos;t provided any value for the hyperlinks&period;&period;&period;

 <h4>HTML code:</h4>